joakimremler/YRGO_docker/README.md

 Keep reading [DigitalOcean Docker Guide](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-18-04) step 5.

-With that done we should go litte deeper into docker and run a ubuntu container inside our ubuntu server.
+When that is done you should go litte deeper into docker and run a ubuntu container inside our ubuntu server.
 [<img src="https://media.giphy.com/media/l0IypeKl9NJhPFMrK/giphy.gif" alt="What!?" width="20%">](https://gph.is/2o1bMgY)

 To do this find a ubuntu image on dockerhub.
 [Hint!](https://hub.docker.com/_/ubuntu/).